Paan Panna Cotta Recipe

-Paan Panna Cotta is a fusion dessert where panna cotta is flavored with betel leaves (paan), gulkand (rose jam), and Thandai powder.
+Paan Panna Cotta is a fusion dessert that flavors panna cotta with betel leaves (paan), gulkand (rose jam), and Thandai powder.
 Make this delicious dessert this Holi.

 Here are some more fusion desserts that you may like: Muskmelon Sago Pudding, Strawberry Rabdi, Kalakand Wontons, Thandai Rabdi, and Thandai Shahi Tukda.